SMALL GRANTS FUND 2018-19

 The WBCO’s Small Grants Committee, which is made up of members of WBCO’s Board of Directors, will work with WBCO staff to review small grants proposals and make recommendations to the Board of Directors for approval.
 The committee meets regularly and allocates funds based on the needs of the community, the quality of the application, and the track-record of the sponsoring organization or group.

-Each grant recipient is required to complete a Small Grant Report and Evaluation 2017 after the project is completed.
+Each grant recipient is required to complete a Small Grant report eval sheet 2018 after the project is completed.

 General Info Package for Print: West Broadway Small Grants 2017